Julianne Kissinger Wows In A Tiny Black Bikini In New Instagram Photo

 “You’re my favorite color,” joked another fan.

 Julianne posed in the same area four days ago for another sizzling photo.
-That time, the emphasis was on derrière as she rocked a super short skirt that left most of her curves bare.
-Her outfit featured yellow plaid with white and black accents, and her tiny matching top was cropped.
+That time, the emphasis was on her derrière as she rocked a super short skirt that left most of her curves bare.
+Her outfit featured yellow plaid with white-and-black accents, and her tiny matching top was cropped.
 The front of it was plaid and the back of it was a white sheer fabric.
-She also sported a black backpack and thigh-high fishnet stockings.